Acellera/htmd/doc/source/tutorials/system-prep/02-protein-ligand.md

     print(spec)
 ```

-You should see one spec for `BEN` - a {py:class}`~moleculekit.tools.nonstandard_residues.LigandSpec`.
+You should see one spec for `BEN`, a {py:class}`~moleculekit.tools.nonstandard_residues.LigandSpec`.
 The spec records what kind of non-canonical we're looking at (free ligand, covalent ligand, chain-resident NCAA, scaffold, ...) and any anchor information needed to handle crosslinks.

-## Step 3 - Template the non-canonical residues from SMILES
+## Step 3: Template the non-canonical residues from SMILES

 `templateResidueFromSmiles` matches the SMILES against the atoms in the selection, sets correct bond orders and formal charges, and adds the missing hydrogens.
 It requires the input residue to already have **bonds** in `mol.bonds`; PDBs without CONECT records need `mol.guessBonds()` (or load with `guessBonds=True`) first: